Common questions for Northern Territory (NT) Government visa nomination and general skilled migration visa nomination.

 No, only occupations on the Department of Home Affairs list of eligible skilled occupations for general skilled migration are eligible for nomination.

 What must I provide as an offer of employment?

-If an offer of employment is required, it must be for a minimum of six months and can be part-time or full-time work in your nominated occupation or a closely related occupation.
+If an offer of employment is required for your occupation, view the NT Migration Occupation List, it must be for a minimum of six months and can be part-time or full-time work in your nominated occupation or a closely related occupation.
 Casual employment is not accepted.
 You should provide a copy of your offer letter or contract and this must include details of your employer, their address, phone number and Australian Business Number.
 This offer will be verified with the business.

 I want to find an employer to sponsor me, can you help?

 No, MigrationNT does not provide a recruitment service and cannot assist you in finding employment in the NT.
 However we do have information on looking for jobs in the Northern Territory.